 Rebounding populations of marine mammals, combined with human-made changes to the environment, has resulted in tremendous predation pressure on salmon.
-Between 1970 and 2015, scientists estimate that seals and other pinnipeds increased the amount of Chinook salmon they ate from 75 tons to 718 tons–double that of resident killer whales and six times more than the combined commercial and recreational catches.36 Emerging science suggests that harbor seals inflict heavy tolls on juvenile salmon in Puget Sound and Hood Canal, especially in years when other species preferred by seals, such as herring and anchovies, are scarce.37
+Between 1970 and 2015, seals and sea lions increased the amount of adult Chinook salmon they ate from 75 tons to 718 tons–double that of resident killer whales and six times more than the combined commercial and recreational catches.36 Emerging science suggests that harbor seals inflict heavy tolls on juvenile salmon in Puget Sound and Hood Canal, especially in years when other species preferred by seals, such as herring and anchovies, are scarce.37